 An examination and application of research and best practices for accelerating the progress of struggling readers in the elementary school.
 Interns will gain a knowledge base about the connection between language acquisition and literacy development, strategies to improve decoding, fluency and comprehension abilities, and of various literacy assessments for making instructional decisions.
-Application of this knowledge will be evidenced as interns provide diagnostic and literacy support to struggling readers over a year-long period.
-Prerequisites: ED 442,444.
-Co-requisites: ED 443,445,492.
+Application of this knowledge will be evidenced as interns provide diagnostic and literacy support to struggling readers over the semester.
+Co-requisites: ED 442, 444, 481.